How to Prepare for the Small Intestinal Bacterial Overgrowth (SIBO) Breath Test

 For accurate test results, you must avoid certain foods, drinks, supplements and medicines before the test.
 Many items we ingest during our day will be metabolized to hydrogen or methane gas, sometimes very slowly.
 You can reduce false results by avoiding these items prior to the test.

-- Do not take antibiotics or bismuth preparations (Pepto Bismol) within two (2) weeks prior to doing the SIBO breath test.
+- Do not use this test if you are taking any oral broad-spectrum antibiotics or bismuth preparations such as Pepto Bismol within two (2) weeks prior to administering the SIBO breath test.

-Avoid these foods and drinks: Beans, pasta, meats (steak), all fruits, all vegetables, fiber or bran cereals, tofu, nuts, popcorn, butter or margarine, whole wheat and rye breads, all dairy products (milk and cheeses), and high fiber foods (whole grains).
-Avoid soda (pop), cola drinks, seltzer water, and drinks with high fructose corn syrup.
+Avoid these foods: Beans, whole wheat pasta, all fruits, fiber or bran cereals, tofu, nuts, whole wheat and rye breads and high fiber foods (whole grains).

-Please avoid eating and drinking (except water) at least 8 hours before the test.
+STOP EATING eating at least 8 hours before the test.
+You may drink water before the test.

-- DO NOT eat, drink (except water), chew gum or tobacco, smoke cigarettes, eat breath mints or candy before or during the test.
+- DO NOT eat, chew gum or tobacco, smoke cigarettes before or during the test.

 - DO NOT sleep or exercise during the test.